The Untold Story of the Witches of Oz. |

 Act I

 In the Land of Oz, the citizens dance cheerfully in the streets because the Wicked Witch of the West is dead.
 Glinda, the Good Witch of the North, arrives in her magic bubble to announce the Wicked Witch's official time of death.
 When asked by her fellow Ozians about the origins of the Witch and of wickedness, Glinda tells them that the Wicked Witch had a family and a childhood, as the rest of them do.
-She also asks them whether they believe that wickedness is innate, or whether they believe it can be thrust upon a person.
+She also asks them whether they believe a person is born wicked or chooses to be so.

-In a flashback, the Witch's mother was shown to be unfaithful to her husband, the governor of Munchkinland.
-She had an affair with a mysterious man who offered her a drink from a green bottle.
-Nine months later, she gave birth to Elphaba, the future Wicked Witch of the West, who was born with green skin which disgusted the governor ("No One Mourns the Wicked").
+In a flashback, the Witch's parents were Governor Thropp of Munchkinland and his wife.
+Despite having such a loving husband, Mrs. Thropp had an affair with a stranger who offered her a bottle of green elixir.
+Nine months later, Mrs. Thropp gave birth to Elphaba, the future Wicked Witch of the West, who was born with green skin which disgusted the Governor ("No One Mourns the Wicked").

 Glinda is about to leave when she is stopped by a fellow Ozian who asks her if she was once the Witch's friend.
 Glinda confesses that she and Elphaba knew each other.

-In flashbacks, a young Elphaba Thropp arrives at the courtyard of Shiz University.
-The other students are repulsed by her appearance and keep their distance from her.
-Another new student arrives, the beautiful and popular Galinda Upland ("Dear Old Shiz").
-Elphaba’s "normal-coloured" sister, Nessarose, arrives confined in a wheelchair.
-Their father, the governor, gives Nessarose a pair of silver shoes.
-On the other hand, he gives nothing to Elphaba whom he despises and orders her to look after Nessarose.
+In flashbacks, a young Elphaba arrives at the courtyard of Shiz University.
+The other students are repulsed by her appearance and keep away from her.
+Another new student also arrives: the beautiful and spoiled blonde-haired Galinda Upland of the Upper Uplands ("Dear Old Shiz").
+Elphaba's "normal-coloured" sister, Nessarose "Nessa" Thropp, arrives confined in a wheelchair.
+Their father, the Governor, gives Nessarose a pair of silver shoes as a parting gift.
+On the other hand, he gives nothing to Elphaba, whom he despises, and orders her to look after Nessarose.

 Madame Morrible, the headmistress of Shiz University, assigns the new students to their rooms.
 She states that Nessarose will be staying with her.
 Elphaba is unhappy with this arrangement and gets roomed with Galinda, to their disgust.

 Elphaba insists on rooming with Nessarose and demands her sister be released into her care.
 In her anger, Nessa's wheelchair spins by itself and everything in the courtyard shakes.
-Madame Morrible realises that Elphaba has a talent in magic and decides to teach her sorcery, promising she will take no other students.
+Madame Morrible realises that Elphaba is gifted in magic and vows to teach her sorcery and no other students.
 Galinda is shocked as she wants to study magic.
 Madame Morrible implies that, in time, Elphaba might even get to meet the Wizard.
 Elphaba is amazed and excited, and hopes to one day meet the Wizard whom she idolises ("The Wizard and I").

 Later in their room, Galinda and Elphaba quickly decide that they loath one another as they have nothing in common ("What is This Feeling?").
 One day, they attend history class with Dr. Dillamond, a talking goat and only Animal professor at the university.
 While giving his lesson, his blackboard is vandalised with the words, "Animals should be seen and not heard."
 The students are shocked and Dr. Dillamond dismisses them early when none of them would admit who is responsible.
 He tells Elphaba, who stays behind and befriends him, that Animals all over Oz are losing their civil rights and ability to speak.
 He also insists that something sinister is going on and becomes embarrassed when he bleats like a non-talking goat, and walks off ("Something Bad").